Biden recognizes atrocities against Armenians as genocide

-WILMINGTON, Del.
-(AP) — The United States is formally recognizing that the systematic killing and deportation of hundreds of thousands of Armenians by Ottoman Empire forces in the early 20th century was “genocide” as President Joe Biden used that precise word that the White House has avoided for decades for fear of alienating ally Turkey.
+WILMINGTON, Del. — The systematic killing and deportation of more than a million Armenians by Ottoman Empire forces in the early 20th century was “genocide,” the United States formally declared on Saturday, as President Joe Biden used that precise word after the White House had avoided it for decades for fear of alienating ally Turkey.

+Turkey reacted with furor, with the foreign minister saying his country “will not be given lessons on our history from anyone.”
+A grateful Armenia said it appreciated Biden’s “principled position” as a step toward “the restoration of truth and historical justice.”

-With the acknowledgement, Biden followed through on a campaign promise he made a year ago Saturday — the annual commemoration of Armenian Genocide Remembrance Day — to recognize that the events that began in 1915 were a deliberate effort to wipe out Armenians.
+Biden was following through on a campaign promise he made a year ago Saturday — the annual commemoration of Armenian Genocide Remembrance Day — to recognize that the events that began in 1915 were a deliberate effort to wipe out Armenians.

-While previous presidents have offered somber reflections of the dark moment in history via remembrance day proclamations, they have studiously avoided using the term genocide out of concern that it would complicate relations with Turkey — a NATO ally and important power in the Middle East.
+While previous presidents have offered somber reflections of the dark moment in history, they have studiously avoided using the term genocide out of concern that it would complicate relations with Turkey, a NATO ally and important power in the Middle East.

 But Biden campaigned on a promise to make human rights a central guidepost of his foreign policy.
-He argued when making the campaign pledge last year that failing to call the atrocities against the Armenian people a genocide would pave the way for future mass atrocities.
-An estimated 2 million Armenians were deported and 1.5 million were killed in the events known as Metz Yeghern.
+He argued last year that failing to call the atrocities against the Armenian people a genocide would pave the way for future mass atrocities.
+An estimated 2 million Armenians were deported — 1.5 million of whom were killed in the events known as Metz Yeghern.

 “The American people honor all those Armenians who perished in the genocide that began 106 years ago today,” Biden said in a statement.
 “We affirm the history.
 We do this not to cast blame but to ensure that what happened is never repeated.”

-Turkish officials immediately criticized Biden’s statement, while Armenians praised Biden for making what they said was a principled move.

-“Recognition of the Armenian Genocide is important not only in terms of respecting the memory of 1.5 million innocent victims, but also in preventing the repetition of such crimes,” Armenian Prime Minister Nikol Pashinyan said in a letter to Biden.
+Armenian Prime Minister Nikol Pashinyan said in a letter to Biden that recognition of the genocide “is important not only in terms of respecting the memory of 1.5 million innocent victims, but also in preventing the repetition of such crimes.”

 “We reject and denounce in the strongest terms the statement of the President of the US regarding the events of 1915 made under the pressure of radical Armenian circles and anti-Turkey groups,” the Turkish Foreign Ministry said in a statement.

-Turkish Foreign Minister Mevlut Cavusoglu tweeted that “words cannot change history or rewrite it,” and that Turkey “completely rejected” Biden’s statement.
+Turkish Foreign Minister Mevlut Cavusoglu tweeted that “words cannot change history or rewrite it” and Turkey “completely rejected” Biden’s statement.

-Presidential spokesman Ibrahim Kalin suggested on Twitter than Biden was repeating “the slander of groups whose only agenda is being hostile to our country.”
-He added: “We recommend that the U.S. President takes a look at his own history and today.”
+Minutes before Biden’s announcement, Turkish President Recep Tayyip Erdogan sent a message to the Armenian community and patriarch of the Armenian church calling for not allowing “the culture of coexistence” of the Muslim Turks and Christian Armenians to be forgotten.
+He said the issue has been “politicized by third parties and turned into a tool of intervention against our country.”

+The U.S. Embassy and consulates in Turkey issued a demonstration alert, and announced their offices would be closed for routine services on Monday and Tuesday as a “precautionary measure.”
+They cautioned Americans to avoid areas around U.S. government buildings and exercise caution in locations where foreigners gather.

 The U.S. and Turkish governments, in separate statements following Biden and Erdogan’s call, made no mention of the American plan to recognize the Armenian genocide.
 But the White House said Biden told Erdogan he wants to improve the two countries’ relationship and find “effective management of disagreements.”
 The two also agreed to hold a bilateral meeting at the NATO summit in Brussels in June.